gienyne/Industrial_edge_gateway/docs/architekture/configuration.md

 - Single Responsibility Principle
 - Dependency Injection
+- Explicit configuration ownership
-- Immutable access through getters
+- Read-only access
 - No global variables
 - No Singleton
+- Separation between gateway and source-device configuration

 ---

 ## Future Extensions

-Future versions may load the configuration from
+Future versions may load gateway configuration from different sources, such as:

 - JSON files
+- Environment variables
+- Configuration files
 - EEPROM
 - SD Card

-No other component has to change.
+The configuration interface can be extended without requiring changes to the gateway components that consume it.